blaircalderwood/serverless-scaffolder/README.md

 #### Infrastructure As Code - API Gateway (iac-apigateway)

 To generate all associated Terraform to standup API Gateway infrastructure for a dev/test environment.
 This should be run from the root folder of your generated project.
-The terraform should be ran after the API Gateway terraform, as it depends on a lambda function being deployed in the same AWS account.
+The terraform should be ran after the Lambda terraform, as it depends on a lambda function being deployed in the same AWS account.

 ```bash
 yo serverless-scaffolder:iac-apigateway